Simo

 there is no opposite to destruction

-can you feel that? how we
+feel that? how

-are safe? and able
+safe and able

 to handle, i mean, feel, it all?